 How challenging is the Huayna Picchu hike?

-The hike to Huayna Picchu is considered moderately challenging, with steep inclines, narrow trails, and some sections where you'll need to use your hands for support.
+The hike to Huayna Picchu is considered moderately challenging.
+It has steep inclines, narrow trails, and some sections where you'll need to use your hands for support.
 It takes approximately 1 hour to reach the summit and 45 minutes to go down, depending on your fitness level and pace.
-Some portions can be exposed, so it's not recommended for those who are afraid of heights.
+Some portions can be exposed, so it's not recommended for those afraid of heights.

 How much is the entry ticket?

-The ticket that includes access to Machu Picchu Circuit 4 and Huayna Picchu for foreign adult visitors is US$ 75.
-There are discounted rates for students, children, and citizens of Andean Community countries (Peru, Colombia, Ecuador, and Bolivia).
+The ticket costs 200 Soles or US$55 for foreign adult visitors and includes access to Machu Picchu Circuit 3 and Huayna Picchu.
+Discounts are available for students, children, and citizens of Andean Community countries (Peru, Colombia, Ecuador, and Bolivia).

-Remember to purchase your tickets in advance, as daily access to Huayna Picchu is limited to 300 visitors.
-Tickets tend to sell out quickly, especially during the peak travel season.
+Remember: Buy your tickets in advance, as daily access to Huayna Picchu is limited to 300 visitors.
+Tickets tend to sell out quickly, especially during the peak tourist season.

-The same is the case of Machu Picchu Mountain.
+The same is true of Machu Picchu Mountain.
 To plan a perfect trip to Machu Picchu and Huayna Picchu, you must book a more convenient shift depending on the activity you have planned for Machu Picchu.

 Which tours can I take to hike Huayna Picchu?